youngcoder45/fastftech-config/Readme.md

-# fastfetch — Configuration README
+# fastfetch — Configuration README.

 A minimal README describing the included fastfetch configuration and how to use it.